ngrok/ngrok-docs/docs/integrations/svix/webhooks.md

     Confirm your localhost app receives the request and logs both headers and body in the terminal.

-Optionally, you can verify the log of the webhook in the Svix dashboard:
+Optionally, you can verify the webhook log in the Svix dashboard:

 1. Access the [Svix Dashboard](https://dashboard.svix.com/), click **Incoming Webhooks** on the left menu, click the **Logs** tab, and then click one of the logs.
     ![Webhook Logs](img/ngrok_logs_svix.png)